Home Buying Process in Florida

 Your Realtor® will provide you with assistance in evaluating any counteroffers and contingencies that may arise in the process.

-Offers can go
+Offers can go back and forth

 several times during negotiations until